antasprojects/final-project-backend/README.md

 ## Interesting facts

-## Retrieve information about a specific interesting fact by its ID
+## Retrieve information about a specific interesting fact by its ID DOESN NOT WORK BUT LEAVE

 GET
 localhost:3000/name/getInfoById/1

 req.body = none

-## Fetch interesting facts for a specific location based on its ID
+## Fetch interesting facts for a specific location based on its ID DOESNT WORK AND CRASHES THE APP

 localhost:3000/name/getFacts/:id